ImSahilShaikh/Url-Shortner/README.md

 # Url-Shortner
-Trying out various things in SpringBootApplication like loggig, client side load balancing and creating a URL shortner app
+Trying out various things in SpringBootApplication like logging, client-side load balancing, and creating a URL shortener app